 Question: "What does the Bible say about pandemic diseases/sicknesses?"

-Answer: The recent swine flu outbreak has prompted many to ask why God allows—or even causes—pandemics and whether such a disease is a sign of the end times.
+Answer: The recent Ebola outbreak has prompted many to ask why God allows—or even causes—pandemic diseases and whether such pandemic diseases are a sign of the end times.
 The Bible, particularly the Old Testament, describes numerous occasions when God brought plagues and diseases on both His people and His enemies “to make you see my power” (Exodus 9:14, 16).
 He used plagues on Egypt to force Pharaoh to free the Israelites from bondage, while sparing His people from being affected by them (Exodus 12:13; 15:26), thus indicating His sovereign control over diseases and other afflictions.

 It’s sometimes hard to imagine our loving and merciful God displaying such wrath and anger toward His people.
 But God’s punishments always have the goal of repentance and restoration.
 In 2 Chronicles 7:13-14, God said to Solomon: “When I shut up the heavens so that there is no rain, or command locusts to devour the land or send a plague among my people, if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then will I hear from heaven and will forgive their sin and will heal their land.”
 Here we see God using disaster to draw us to Himself, to cause us to repent of sin and come to Him as children to their heavenly Father.